Friendly or Familiar? When Customer Service Gets it Wrong

 Don’t call me Love, Lovely, Gorgeous, Honey or Sweetheart.
 Honestly, I’d rather you ran your nails down a blackboard!

-I’ve never understood why complete strangers think that calling me all these sweet names is going to make me buy more from them or that it will make me think that they’ve just given me great customer service.
+I’ve never understood why complete strangers think that calling me these overly familiar names is going to make me buy more from their store, or leave me thinking that I’ve just received great customer service.

 Here’s what happens in my brain when I go into a shop and, after happily gathering up my purchases, I go to the counter and a very nice person smiles at me sweetly but then says, “Hi Lovely”.
 The positive thoughts in my head screech to a grinding stop and inwardly I start to feel a bit disrespected, even patronised, because they don’t know me.
 I’m not their ‘Lovely’.
-But outwardly I put on a fake smile, play the role that the person is expecting just to be polite, but then I walk out grumbling to myself about this person who doesn’t know me trying to pretend she’s my best friend.
-I’ve completely forgotten my really nice shopping experience, even that they served me efficiently and packed my items really carefully.
+Outwardly I might put on a fake smile, play the role that the person is expecting just to be polite, but then I walk out and inwardly I’m grumbling about someone who doesn’t know me pretending they’re my best friend.
+I’ve completely forgotten my really nice shopping experience and that they probably packed my items perfectly.
 All I remember is how I felt when a stranger overstepped the mark and made me feel awkward.

-Even yesterday, I waited in line and the 20-something person behind the counter said to the previous customer as she left, “Have a good day Love”.
-It didn’t sound like it came naturally to her, so I thought it might be her just testing it out.
-But no. When it came to my turn, and as I started to walk off, I heard, “Have a good day, Love”.
+Even yesterday, I waited in a line as the person behind the counter said to the customer before me, “Have a good day, Love”.
+It didn’t sound like it came naturally to them, so I thought they might just be testing it out for size.
+But sure enough, when it came to my turn to leave, I heard, “Have a good day, Love”.
 Outwardly I smiled back but inwardly I cringed.
-If she thought it made me feel special, she was wrong, especially since I obviously wasn’t special as she’d said exactly the same words to the person before me and will probably say the same to the person after me too.
+If they thought it made me feel special, they were wrong, especially since I obviously wasn’t special as they’d said exactly the same words to the person before me and will probably say them to the person after me too.

-Since I’m in the business coaching field, I’m also seeing this approach used a bit in the business platforms, especially those aimed at women.
-You know the ones, they use words like empowering and meaningful, and they’re often branded in pink, but then they undermine all of that by making you feel not like a professional, but like someone who is supposed to be sweet, delicate, lovely.
+I’m also seeing this approach used a bit in the business coaching platforms, especially those aimed at women.
+You know the ones, they use words like empowering and meaningful, and they’re often branded in pink, but then they undermine all of that by making you feel not like a professional, but like someone who is supposed to be sweet, delicate, lovely female (I’m not sure I’m sweet or delicate, although I hope I’m lovely).

-The other day I received a broadcast email from one of them which started, “Hi Gorgeous”, and honestly, I sniggered.
-I thought how ridiculous it was that this business was calling a whole bunch of strangers a term of endearment usually reserved for friends and loved ones, thinking it would make them feel more connected.
-It didn’t work with me at all, it felt very insincere and certainly not professional.
+The other day I received a broadcast email from one of them which started, “Hi Gorgeous”, and it made me bristle a little.
+I thought how odd it was that this business was calling a whole bunch of strangers a term of endearment usually reserved for friends and loved ones, thinking it would make them feel more connected.
+It didn’t work with me at all, it felt insincere and not particularly professional.
 And anyway, on that day I wasn’t feeling particularly gorgeous in my tracky daks so their attempt at pretending that I was special in amongst the hundreds of other people who received the same email landed like a lead balloon.

-But I also acknowledge that there are people out there that enjoy these soft, gentle words; they actually do find them endearing, and I guess that’s the problem for anyone in customer service or who is trying to build a personal relationship within a professional or business environment.
+But I also acknowledge that there are people out there that enjoy these soft, gentle words.
+There will be those that find them endearing even if they’re from a complete stranger, and I guess that’s the problem for anyone in customer service or who is trying to build a personal relationship within a professional or business environment.

 My advice?
 Read the room and err on the side of caution.
 And if you have a team in customer service, train them to do this too.

-Before using words that are normally used by loved ones, take stock of the person that you’re communicating with and whether you know them well enough to be that personal.
-And also, pay attention to the way that they communicate with you because that will give you a hint as to how you should be with them.
+Before using words to refer to customers that are normally used by their loved ones, take stock of the person that you’re communicating with and whether you know them well enough to be that personal.
+And at the same time, pay attention to the way that they communicate with you because that will give you a hint as to how you should be with them.

-The trick is to mirror back to your customer the way they communicate with you, but with a touch more warmth in your manner to make them feel special.
+The trick is to mirror back to your customer the way they communicate with you, but with a touch more warmth in your manner to make them feel that bit more special.

 Warmth in customer service doesn’t come from calling your customers and clients ‘gorgeous’ and ‘sweetheart’.
-It comes from genuine ‘smiling-with-your-eyes’ smiles, being interested in what they say, using a friendly voice when you speak with them, and not making them feel like just another customer.
+It comes from genuine ‘smiling-with-your-eyes’ smiles, being interested in what they say, caring about their responses when you’re having a conversation and using a friendly voice when you speak with them…plus doing all the little things that show you’re genuinely glad that they walked through your door.

 “But I like calling my customers these words if I don’t know their name,” I hear you say.
 Fair enough but here’s the first lesson from Business 101 – it’s not about you.
 It’s always about what your customers like and if you’re not sure if they like it, then don’t do it.
 And the second lesson, find out their name!